Demons of Magick by Gordon Winterfield

 A: This is largely theoretical speculation, as it’s very rare for such situations to arise in the real world.
 As such, it’s impossible to answer, except to acknowledge that results are always dependent on the clarity of will of the person doing the magick, the sincerity of need, natural abilities, the skill with which you perform the magick, and many other factors such as how patient and allowing of results you are.
 In practical terms, if you perform magick for what you sincerely want, using either angels or demons, you stand a better chance of getting what you want.

 Q: There are Words of Power in this book that make it easier to sense spirits.
 Can I use them in other magick?

 A: You can, but you should consider it an experiment, as the specific Words of Power shown here were chosen from a larger list.
 That list contains words for working with many different classes of spirits.
 The ones in this book were chosen for this demonic ritual.
 If you use them elsewhere, with other spirits, the results may be unpredictable.

-Q: Where can I download the PDF of the sigil used in The Ritual Opening?
+Q: Where can I download the sigil used in The Ritual Opening?

 Q: If I print out the sigils, what do I do with them after the ritual?

 If you want to dispose of a sigil, leave some time, let it feel non-magickal and then dispose of it like any trash.
 Some people worry this is insulting to the demon, but so long as you do it casually, it is no more troubling than closing the book.
 Alternatively, you can keep printed sigils for reuse.